 Minutes passed slowly into hours.
 Outside the window the dark veil of night lifted slowly into a rosy dawn.

 Eyes snapping open, Steve gasped and jerked himself to the side, tumbling out of the bed and onto the floor.
 There was a loud yowl followed by a heavy thump on the other side of the bed.
-Breathe still coming in wheezing gasps; Steve quickly let his gaze take in the room, looking for his gun or some other weapon to defend himself from his attacker.
+Breath still coming in wheezing gasps; Steve quickly let his gaze take in the room, looking for his gun or some other weapon to defend himself from his attacker.
 Cursing himself Steve glared at the sight of his cargo pants on the other side of the room, by the door.
 Peaking out from under the torn and stained pants was his gun, too far away to reach.

 There was another angry sounding hiss from the other side of the bed.
 Steve took a deep breath to calm himself down, focusing on the training he had spent years perfecting.
-His enemy was as of yet unidentified, but they like him would have to get up from the floor to get a clear line of sight on him.
+His enemy was as of yet unidentified, but they, like him, would have to get up from the floor to get a clear line of sight on him.
 It gave him a chance.
 A small window of opportunity that he might be able to use.

 Steve scooted back further from the bed, pausing as he felt his hand brush against something heavy.
 Looking down from the corner of his eyes, he caught sight of one of his old trophies that must have been knocked off one of the shelves at some point and never put back in place.
 Taking it in hand he slowly got to his knees raising himself into a crouching position just in time to catch sight of a sudden blur of movement from the other side of the bed.
 Raising his weapon Steve jumped to his feet at the same time the large cat, Danny's cat, landed on the bed.
 It stood there on his bed staring at him for a moment before it seemed to decide he was of no consequence, sitting down and beginning the process of washing itself, tongue moving in unhurried swipes down it's side, while Steve just stared.